edwbaker/bioacousticsquotes/README.md

+# Bioacoustics and ecoacoustics quotes

 This package leans heavily on the code of [statquotes](https://CRAN.R-project.org/package=statquotes) with some functions renamed and a different database of quotes.

 ### Authors of [statquotes](https://CRAN.R-project.org/package=statquotes)